Davidmue/test/ReadMe.txt

-OK, this is the readme file ...
+OK.
+This is the readme file ...
 David
 ===============================